Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 Now, whatever you want to say about South Africa prior to Nelson Mandela and everything.

-You can all agree it's going great now.
+We can all agree it's going great now.

-We can all agree it's going great now because he was elected in South Africa's first demographic uh democratic elections following the abolition of apartheid as a member of the ANC, an explicitly anti-white party that ran South Africa into the ground and was led by terrorists because that's what Nelson Mandela was.
+We can all agree it's going great now because he was elected in South Africa's first democratic elections following the abolition of apartheid as a member of the ANC, an explicitly anti-white party that ran South Africa into the ground and was led by terrorists because that's what Nelson Mandela was.

 He was a terrorist.